Will the Yak-121 Be Better? The Name of the MC-21 Aircraft Was Deemed Terrible

 In global practice, there are no airliners with two consonants in the name

-It has been suggested that the name of the Russian airliner MC-21 be changed to something more familiar to the ear.
+It has been suggested that the name of the Russian airliner MC-21 be changed to something more pleasing to the ear.
 This proposal was made by the authors of the publication "Technosphere Russia."

-They joked that the creativity behind the name clearly came from a person named Vasilyev Vasily Vasilyevich with children Vasily and Vasilisa.
+They joked that the creative force behind the name was clearly a person named Vasilyev Vasily Vasilyevich with children Vasily and Vasilisa.

 "Technosphere Russia"

-The public movement "Veterans of Russia" proposed renaming the MC-21 and "Superjet" SJ-100 to "Yak-121" and "Yak-100" respectively.
-They noted that such a measure would help reflect the belonging to the Russian aircraft industry and historical heritage instead of English-language names.
+The public movement "Veterans of Russia" proposedrenaming the MC-21 and "Superjet" SJ-100 to "Yak-121" and "Yak-100", respectively.
+They noted that such a measure would help reflect the affiliation with Russian aircraft construction and historical heritage instead of English-language names.

 MC-21 with PD-14 engine